-Applying for that first mortgage is a huge, yet exciting decision!
+Applying for a first mortgage is a huge, yet exciting decision!

 However, as first time homeowners you should know about the reckless mistakes to avoid when buying your first home!